HugoBlox/theme-academic-cv/content/it/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 5  # Order that this section will appear.

-title = "Partecipa alla Grande Battaglia di Palle di Neve il 4 gennaio 2020!"
+title = """La Grande Battaglia di Palle di Neve 2021 è

+**ANNULLATA**

+a causa di pandemia imprevista"""

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = ""